ultraleap/TouchFree/TF_Tooling_Web/api/touchfree.api.md

 }

 // @public
-interface EventHandle {
+export interface EventHandle {
     UnregisterEventCallback(): void;
 }

+// Warning: (ae-internal-missing-underscore) The name "FingerType" should be prefixed with an underscore because the declaration is marked as @internal
+//
 // @internal
-enum FingerType {
+export enum FingerType {
     // (undocumented)
     TYPE_INDEX = 1,
     // (undocumented)